overthewireblog/overthewireblog.github.io/index.md

   - clean up syntax references on code snippets
   - clean up overall formatting
   - create separate scripts to add to repo
+  - check for new exercises in the bandit category

 Wargames is an service setup by the awesome folks at [OverTheWire](http://www.overthewire.org).